Routes · Namsan, Jung-gu

 The climb to N Seoul Tower

-A shared road with cars and city tour buses takes you the last ~200 m of climb to the tower.
-The pavement has a springy pedestrian lane on the side, comfortable, but mind the buses on the bends.
+A road shared with cars and city tour buses takes you the last ~200 m of climb to the tower.
+A springy pedestrian lane runs on the side, but mind the buses on the bends.
 At the top: viewpoints, the love locks, food, the photo island signage.

 - 06